 "Here's the part everyone knows!" says Shiner.
 "At the very end of the ceremony, the groom stomps on the glass and everyone shouts 'Mazel tov!'—which means congratulations and good luck."
 But at an Israeli wedding, this is also the part where "all hell breaks loose," she says, laughing.
 "Everyone moves forward and rushes in to kiss and bless and congratulate the couple.
 You can't move for 20 minutes."

 "The food is a big, big deal in Israeli weddings," says Shiner.
-"The festive meal" is a feast, usually with seemingly unlimited buffet service and huge (she emphasized the "huge") amounts of food.
+"The festive meal" is a feast, usually with seemingly unlimited buffet service and huge amounts of food.
 While dessert tables are the more traditional route ("You'll have 30 desserts!"), Shiner says she sees an increasing number of cakes and cupcakes every year.
 "They're becoming more popular as symbolic and decorative elements."

 Speeches aren't common at Israeli weddings, beyond the occasional brief welcome from the parents or couple.
 Instead, friends will prepare "presentations" of paramount quality.
 "Sometimes friends will make a film-like documentary of the couple's relationship," says Shiner.
-"It's so well done, you feel like you're at a movie screening."
-In Plotkin-Ezra's wedding, "Itzik's friends prepared a presentation, and my friends prepared a presentation," she says.
-"My brothers and sister wrote, composed and sang a song, and the mothers read a blessing.
-All these made the wedding more personal and made us feel loved and special."
+Other times, close friends and family may recite blessings for the newlyweds or sing songs that they composed specifically for the event.

 Strap in, newbies.
 The partying that starts after the meal can easily go until five in the morning, says Shiner, and Israeli couples like to go all out.
-"They're opening up more food and drink stands at midnight," she says.
-Some of her most popular requested entertainment services include interactive bartenders who come out onto the dance floor, photo booths, and DJs.
-"There is less live music in Israeli weddings," says Shiner.
+"They're opening up more food and drink stands at midnight and there is less live music in Israeli weddings," says Shiner.
 "Most have a DJ for the entire event, or have one live musician who plays alongside streaming music videos."
-She's also seen couples bring in florescent lights and selfie headbands.
 If the couple is Jewish, you can also expect the bride and groom to be hoisted in the air on chairs and other traditional Jewish dances to make an appearance.

-"The dances start with a couple's slow dance, but then the music changes and becomes rhythmic and it feels just like a regular party," says Plotkin-Ezra.
-"Itzik replaced his buttoned shirt with a T-shirt, and I replaced my heels with flip-flops."
+"The dances start with a couple's slow dance, but then the music changes and becomes rhythmic and it feels just like a regular party," says Plotkin-Ezra, who replaced her heels with flip-flips for this portion of her wedding.
 She says because wedding parties go so late into the morning, most couples organize transportation for their guests so no one drinks and drives.